norealy/SlackBotNoti/README.md

-#Build a services wrapper with nodejs
+#Build a services pipeline with nodejs

 ##1.
 Intro Project